SqueezyDough/real-time-web-1920/README.md

 # Concept
 ## Artistry.IO
 For this course I am building a artist guessing game where players try to guess artists from a song that is playing and get points when they guess it right.
-Players have 30 seconds to guess a song util the game moves on to the next one.
+Players have 30 seconds to guess a song until the game moves on to the next one.
 When the players fails to guess the song, the song is stored and the players can create a playlist from them.
 ![start](https://user-images.githubusercontent.com/33430653/81015877-bbadfa80-8e5f-11ea-87c0-8ccfb5c1559a.png)

 <details>